Tracking Aircraft and the Flight List

 Click the Save button.

-Let's now close this flight details panel.
+Let's close the Flight details panel.

-Click Anywhere on the map.
+Click anywhere on the map.

 We can now take a brief look at basic searching.